corinneburger1/Genre-Classifier/README.md

 A genre classifier that uses machine learning techniques and Spotify song data to label songs with genres.

 ## Machine Learning Model
-To classify songs, I use a random forest model that was trained on over a thousand songs.
+I use a random forest model that was trained on over a thousand songs.

 ## Data
 To collect training data, I used thousands of songs from various Spotify playlists.
 Using the Spotify API, I collected over thirty attribute values for each song.
 Genre classifications were determined based on playlists - for example, I used a large country playlist and classified all songs in it as country.
 The current model is stored in a RandomForestModel.joblib under app/static/.